 Siem Reap & Angkor Wat

 Phnom Penh – Siem Reap.
 This morning we check out and transfer to the airport for your included flight to Siem Reap.
-Visit the Angkor National Museum, which has a fascinating collection of Angkorian artefacts, with collections from the Khmer Empire's Angkor period circa 9th to 14th-century.
+Visit the Angkor National Museum, which has a fascinating collection of Angkorian artifacts, with collections from the Khmer Empire's Angkor period circa 9th to 14th-century.

 This afternoon we see the mother of all temples - Angkor Wat.
 This breathtaking monument of man’s devotion to his gods is believed to be the largest religious building in the world and contains thousands of wall carvings and extensive bas-reliefs.
 There are plenty of wonderful photo opportunities at this iconic site.
 This evening is free for you to wander into town and perhaps sample Siem Reap's lively nightlife.
-There are plenty of great bars and restaurants in the compact city centre which is easily navigated on foot.
+There are plenty of great bars and restaurants in the compact city center which is easily navigated on foot.

 Overnight: Siem Reap | Breakfast